 Gustavo F. Bruckner heads Pomerantz’s Corporate Governance practice area, which enforces shareholder rights and prosecutes litigation challenging corporate actions that harm shareholders.
 Under Mr. Bruckner’s leadership, the Corporate Governance group has achieved numerous noteworthy litigation successes.
-He has been quoted frequently by Bloomberg, Law360, and Reuters and was honored as a 2016 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.
+He has been quoted frequently by Bloomberg, Law360, The New York Times, and Reuters and was honored as a 2016 Super Lawyers® “Top-Rated Securities Litigation Attorney,” a recognition bestowed on no more than 5% of eligible attorneys in the New York Metro area.
 Mr. Bruckner regularly appears in state and federal courts across the nation.

 Mr. Bruckner successfully argued Strougo v.
 Hollander, C.A.
 No. 9770-CB (Del.
 Ch.
 Ct.
 2015), obtaining a landmark ruling in Delaware that bylaws adopted after stockholders are cashed out do not apply to stockholders affected by the transaction.
 In the process, Mr. Bruckner and the Corporate Governance team beat back a fee-shifting bylaw and were able to obtain a 25% price increase for members of the class cashed out in the “going private” transaction.
 Shortly thereafter, the Delaware Legislature adopted legislation to ban fee-shifting bylaws.